Icing of a 3-D Airfoil Surface, CFD Simulation

-The present problem simulates the water film production on the surface of the airfoil body using ANSYS Fluent software.
+The present problem simulates the icing on the surface of the airfoil body using ANSYS Fluent software.

 There are some free products to check our service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 The present problem simulates the air flow around the airfoil and create a water film on the surface of the airfoil body using ANSYS Fluent software.
 In fact, when moisturized air and water droplets hits the surface of the airfoil, a water film may form on the airfoil surface.
 The purpose of this work is to investigate the thickness of the produced and flowing fluid layer on the airfoil body; This is because the presence of this layer of film on the fuselage of the aircraft can cause water droplets to freeze on the surface of the airfoil at very low temperatures.